devmaroy/samplestory/README.md

 <br />
 <br />

-This readme is modified of Gatsby's default starter
+This readme is modified version of the Gatsby's default starter